HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 ### Web Content Manager - AI assistance for sentiment analysis

 === "Containers"
     In addition to keyword extraction and auto summarization, you can perform a sentiment analysis on the contents of the elements in your content item.
-For more information, see [](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).
+For more information, see [Using AI-assisted sentiment analysis of content element](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md#using-ai-assisted-sentiment-analysis-of-content-element).

+=== "On-Premises"
+    In addition to keyword extraction and auto summarization, you can perform a sentiment analysis on the contents of the elements in your content item.
+For more information, see [Using AI-assisted sentiment analysis of content element](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md#using-ai-assisted-sentiment-analysis-of-content-element).

 ### Web Content Manager - CSRF option in WCM comments